httpwg/wg-materials/ietf105/minutes.md

 mnot: Suggests a group to asses the work

-Ryan Sleevi: 2818 needs to "go away": Core parts of 2818 should be included into core semantic, other parts [obselete]
+Ryan Sleevi: 2818 needs to "go away": Core parts of 2818 should be included into core semantic, other parts *obsolete*

 Roy: "the https URI scheme semantics are already in 7230"